GUARDIANSHIP

 Guardianship for Adults: A guardianship is an extraordinary measure and, in the case of adults, should only be considered when a person’s judgment or incapacity poses a major threat to that person’s welfare.

-A guardianship can be among the most traumatic experiences in family law.
+A legal guardianship can be among the most traumatic experiences in family law.
 At Fields and Dennis, LLP, our practitioners will represent and guide the client through this difficult process with compassion and skill.